Blog post

 Self-learning agents make the best decision for each customer individually, making customer segments obsolete.
 The “winning” option for a particular customer at a specific time depends on all the data the AI has at the moment it makes the decision.

-Ready to learn more about automated experimentation?
+Ready to learn more about AI testing?
 Download our whitepaper or schedule a demo with one of our experts.

 Logo